MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

 ### Title bar text

 -   Choose the title bar text based on the type of window:
-    -   **Top-level, document-centric program windows:** Use a "document name — program name" format.
+    -   **Top-level, document-centric program windows:** Use a "document name   program name" format.
 Document names are displayed first to give a document-centric feel.
     -   **Top-level program windows that are not document-centric:** Display the program name only.
     -   **Dialog boxes:** Display the command, feature, or program from which the dialog box came.
-Don't use the title to explain the dialog box's purpose—that's the purpose of the main instructions.
+Don't use the title to explain the dialog box's purpose that's the purpose of the main instructions.
 For more guidelines, see [Dialog Boxes](win-dialog-box.md).
     -   **Wizards:** Display the wizard name.
 Note that the word "wizard" should not be included in wizard names.
 For more guidelines, see [Wizards](win-wizards.md).
 -   **For top-level program windows, if the title bar caption and icon are displayed prominently near the top of the window, you can hide the title bar caption and icon to avoid redundancy.** However, you still have to set a suitable title internally for use by Windows.
 -   **For dialog boxes, don't include the words "dialog" or "progress" in the titles.** These concepts are implied and leaving these words off makes the titles easier for users to scan.